 6. NY Brew Supply Oxygenation Kit with Stainless Wand

-You’ll get a 22-inch wand and four feet of silicone tubing in this kit .
+You’ll get a 22-inch wand and four feet of silicone tubing.
 Adjust the flow with the included brass regulator.
 You’ll need to supply the oxygen, though.

 The kit also comes with a 0.5-micron oxygenation stone, and an air filter to help keep airborne particles out of your wort.